RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ## Hourly Employees
 ### Compensation
-Closures disproportionally harm hourly employees, due to lost hours.
-Hourly employees do not accrue vacation but receive 20% more compensation per hour as a direct payment of that accrual.
-This reflects all company closure dates and vacation time awarded as salary to salaried employees.
+Hourly employees receive 20% more compensation per hour than salaried employees since they do not accrue vacation time and are disproportionately harmed by closures.

 ### Availability
 Hourly employees may set their availability as needed.
 Changes to availability should be made with 2 weeks notice, where possible, but can be modified at any time with management.